Jeep Flat Towing Guide

 What Is Flat-Towing?

 Simply put, it’s flat-towing is when you tow a car directly behind another vehicle without the use of a trailer or dolly.
 All four wheels of the vehicle being towed are on the pavement at all times.
 It’s a common towing method used by RV owners looking to bring their vehicle with them to the campsite, but can cause severe damage if done incorrectly.
 Following all manufacturer recommendations is imperative if you want your car to arrive in one piece after being flat-towed.
+Pro Tip: Before investing the time and money into a flat-tow setup, always double-check your owner’s manual to make sure your vehicle is actually designed for flat-towing.
+Attempting to tow a vehicle that isn’t approved by the manufacturer could void your warranty—or worse, result in costly damage to your car (and possibly your RV setup, too).
+Taking a few minutes to verify this information up front is crucial for protecting both your ride and your peace of mind.

 Best New Jeep SUVs for Flat-Towing